-- AIrradiating objects with gamma rays causes any living cells on the surface of the object to become electrically charged.
+- BIrradiating objects with gamma rays causes any living cells on the surface of the object to become electrically charged.
 Electrostatic repulsion between the object and the living cells removes the cells from the surface of the object.

-- CIrradiating objects with high levels of gamma rays causes small electric currents across the surface of the object.
+- DIrradiating objects with high levels of gamma rays causes small electric currents across the surface of the object.
 These currents disrupt the cell walls of any living cells on the surface of the object, causing them to die.

 Which of the following statements explains why ingesting a radioactive substance that has a long half-life and a high initial activity is dangerous?

-- DWhile the substance is in your body, it will continually irradiate the cells of your organs.
+- CWhile the substance is in your body, it will continually irradiate the cells of your organs.
 If the activity of the substance is high enough, this will kill the cells.
 It may also cause the cells to become cancerous if it doesn’t kill them.

 Which of the following statements is the correct definition of irradiation?

 - AIrradiation is when an amount of a radioactive substance gets onto the surface of an object or gets inside an object.

 - BIrradiation is when radiation passes through very dense materials.